Home

 – Hans Wissema

-The common thread in both my personal and professional life is that people should be given opportunities to develop their talents.
-You can find that in my scientific work and in the novels.
+The common thread running through both my professional and personal life is the conviction that people should be given the opportunity to develop their talents.
+That belief is reflected both in my scientific work and in my novels.